There will be four proposed amendments on the November ballot. In this post, I’ll explain what they are.

 The Senate and House voted unanimously to place this amendment on the ballot.
 State officials did not estimate how much the new exemption might cost local governments from lost property tax revenue….”

-If approved, the Legislature would have to decide whether to provide full or partial relief from property taxes and how to determine that a disability was caused by the first responder’s service in the line of duty.
+In other words, if approved, the Legislature would have to decide whether to provide full or partial relief from property taxes and how to determine that a disability was caused by the first responder’s service in the line of duty.
 Presumably at that time, they would come up with an estimate of the Amendment’s cost.

 According to the LWVF, there does not appear to be any organized support or opposition to this amendment.